• Skip to main content

 Fold together gently: Using a spatula, fold gently until a few streaks of flour remain.

 • Bake: Pour batter into the prepared pan and bake on the centre shelf for 50-55 minutes until golden brown and the sponge springs back or a toothpick inserted into the centre comes out clean.
-If the cake is browning too quickly then cover in aluminium foil and continue to bake.
+If the cake is browning too quickly then cover it in aluminium foil and continue to bake.
 Cool on a wire rack for ten minutes, then remove from the pan to cool completely.

 Orange Glaze, optional

 • Whisk: Add powdered icing sugar and orange juice into a small bowl and whisk together.
 Add Greek yogurt and whisk until combined.
-If the glaze is too runny, then add more powdered sugar 30g (¼ cup) at a time and mix until desired consistency is reached.
+If the glaze is too runny, then add more powdered sugar 30g (¼ cup) at a time, and mix until desired consistency is reached.

-• Pour: Pour glaze over cooled cake and set aside for ten minutes for the glaze to harden.
+• Pour: Pour glaze over the cooled cake and set aside for ten minutes for the glaze to harden.
 Slice and serve.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.